Textile Fibre Overview with links

 Retting is a microbial process that breaks the chemical bonds; it allows that hold the stem together, and separation of the bast fibres happen.
 This separation needed if linen, flax or hemp fibres are to be used in textile.
 The two traditional types of retting are field and water retting.

 Low energy fibres.
 The most significant low energy fibre is recycling production.

 Organic cotton growing without any harmful pesticides, herbicides or artificial fertilisers using biologically based and sustainable growing methods such as crop rotation than with highly synthetic and destructive fertilisers.

-Hemp is a bast fiber that was probably used first in Asia.
-The fiber is dark tan or brown and is difficult to bleach, but it can be dyed bright and dark colors.
-The hemp fibers vary widely in length, depending upon their ultimate use.
-Industrial fibers may be several inches long, while fibers used for domestic textiles are about 1.9 to 2.5 cm.
-Read more..
+Hemp fibre is a bast fibre probably used first in Asia.
+The cord is dark tan or brown and is difficult to bleach, but it can be dyed bright and dark colours.
+The hemp fibre varies widely in length, depending upon their ultimate use.
+Industrial threads may be several inches long, while fibre used for domestic textiles are about 1.9 to 2.5 cm.